dseeni/dotfiles-1/README.md

 echo /usr/local/bin/fish | sudo tee -a /etc/shells
 ```

-- Ensure fish is set as your default shell:
+- On macOS, set fish as your default shell:
 ```
 chsh -s $(which fish)
 ```
-Note: you will need to logout and log back in for this to take effect
+You will need to logout and log back in for this to take effect.

+On linux, weird things happen if you set fish as the default shell, so instead we set fish as the default command for tmux.
+You can also set fish as the defalt command to run in your terminal emulator, for if you are not using tmux.

 - Ensure you have flake8 (for ale python linting) and python-language-server (autocompletion) installed
 ```